LOFAR constraints on the repetition & environments of CHIME FRBs: Discussion

 Results from our targeted searches provide several insights that can inform observing strategies for FRB searches with upcoming instruments such as LOFAR2.0 and the SKA-Low.
 Below, we summarize some key takeaways from this work: \begin{itemize} \item Targeted follow-up of repeating sources continues to be a valuable strategy to study the low-frequency emission of FRBs.
 As shown in this work, even in the event of a non-detection, meaningful constraints can be derived.
 Constraints from observations at even lower frequencies, such as those from the targeted FRB search campaign with the NenuFAR telescope at 10--85\,MHz \citep{Decoene_2023}, would further improve our understanding of the frequency dependence of FRB activity. \item Future observations will have a greater chance of yielding detections or stronger constraints if active CHIME/FRB sources located at high Galactic latitudes and with low scattering times are picked as targets.
 An upcoming analysis (Gopinath et al., in prep.), which reports on the detection of FRB~20190212A at 150\,MHz, will explore what additional properties may make certain FRB sources more favourable candidates for low-frequency detection compared to those that remained undetected in this work. \item Statistical spectral index constraints can be useful in planning targeted follow-up observations.
 If tens of hours of observing time have been spent to follow up a particular FRB source at low frequencies without yielding any detections, then $\alpha_\textrm{s}$ should be evaluated by comparing with the burst rate at higher frequencies.
-If the constraint is already much stricter than that measured for known FRBs (see Figure~\ref{fig:indexpersrc}), then it is important to consider whether more observing time on the source is warranted and if the finite telescope time available can be spent on a different source. \item Untargeted searches for one-off FRB sources and repeaters remain valuable as sources detected at low frequencies are likely to inhabit relatively clean environments with minimal scattering.
+If the constraint is already much stricter than that measured for known FRBs (see Figure~\ref{fig:indexpersrc}), then it is important to consider whether more observing time on the source is warranted and if the finite telescope time available can be spent on a different source.
+The code used in this work to compute the statistical spectral index and circumburst environment constraints has been made publicly available to facilitate future observational studies\footnote{\url{https://doi.org/10.5281/zenodo.16564505}}. \item Untargeted searches for one-off FRB sources and repeaters remain valuable as sources detected at low frequencies are likely to inhabit relatively clean environments with minimal scattering.
 Follow-up observations at higher frequencies could enable inclusion of these sources in samples used to constrain cosmological parameters such as the Hubble constant (see, e.g., \citealt{james22b}) and the IGM baryon fraction (see, e.g., \citealt{khrykin24}). \item As per our simulations in \S\ref{sec:future}, there is potential to detect as many as $\sim$4 high redshift ($1<z<3)$ FRBs in a week of observations with LOFAR2.0.
 High-redshift FRBs might be more easily detectable at low frequencies due to their emission being redshifted.
 These FRBs can enable more precise constraints on cosmological parameters than their low-redshift counterparts since the uncertainties in the DM of the intergalactic medium greatly reduce with redshift \citep{zhang18}. \end{itemize}